Bone disease may be investigated by:

-Primary osteoporosis - Osteogenesis imperfecta (OI) are a group of inherited abnormal collagen conditions, resulting in abnormal type 1 collagen (the major protein found in bones, ligaments and tendons).
-This manifests in bone fragility, with bowing, low trauma fractures and hypermobility.
-In the most common form (type I), which is autosomal dominant, there are fractures during childhood, often after minor trauma, a typical blue appearance to the sclerae.
+Primary osteoporosis - Osteogenesis imperfecta (OI) consists of a group of inherited abnormal collagen conditions, resulting in abnormal type 1 collagen (the major protein found in bones, ligaments and tendons).
+This manifests as bone fragility, with bowing, low trauma fractures and hypermobility.
+In the most common form (type I), which is autosomal dominant, there are fractures during childhood, often after minor trauma, and a typical blue appearance to the sclerae is present.
 Some children develop hearing loss and may have abnormal teeth.
 Treatment with bisphosphonates reduces fracture rates.
-There is a severe, lethal form (type II) with multiple fractures which occur before birth and many infants are stillborn; Inheritance is autosomal recessive or due to new mutations.
+There is a severe, lethal form (type II) with multiple fractures which occur before birth and many infants are stillborn; inheritance is autosomal recessive or due to new mutations.

-Secondary osteoporosis - occurs in any inflammatory chronic conditions (e.g Juvenile Idiopathic Arthritis) and may increase fracture risk, often after low trauma.
+Secondary osteoporosis - occurs in any inflammatory chronic condition (e.g., Juvenile Idiopathic Arthritis) and may increase fracture risk, often after low trauma.
 The use of glucocorticoids may increase fracture risk, especially with prolonged use at high doses.
-Other chronic conditions which result in prolonged immobility and disuse atrophy - such as Duchenne muscular dystrophy – can cause low bone mass - the effects are exacerbated with use of glucocorticoids.
-Endocrine problems such as anorexia nervosa, thyroid disease, Turner’s syndrome can cause osteopenia and osteoporosis.
+Other chronic conditions which result in prolonged immobility and disuse atrophy - such as Duchenne muscular dystrophy – can cause decreased bone mass - the effects can be exacerbated with use of glucocorticoids.
+Endocrine problems such as anorexia nervosa, thyroid disease and Turner’s syndrome can cause osteopenia and osteoporosis.
 Chronic liver and kidney diseases may also cause osteoporosis.

-The MRI below shows vertebral collapse (arrow) due to osteoporosis
+The MRI below shows vertebral collapse (see arrow pointing to an abnormally wedge-shaped vertebral body) due to osteoporosis.

-The photograph below shows symmetrical bony swelling and deformity in skeletal dysplasia
+The photograph below shows symmetrical bony swelling and deformity in a skeletal dysplasia called pseudorheumatoid dysplasia